SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 ' data.json
 ```

 If there were some non-free plans in your output, then the number produced from this will be less than the one you saw at the start of this section.
-In this sample data at the time of wrriting, there is one non-free plan, so the output from this is:
+In this sample data at the time of writing, there is one non-free plan, so the output from this is:

 ```text
 31